frvfrvr/frvfrvr/README.md

 ### Hi there 👋
 ### Name's FRVFRVR! the last four letters are pronounced "forever"

+Forking some stuff to work on motion tracking app in the future.

 <!--
 **frvfrvr/frvfrvr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.